-One Stop manages the cashiering, billing, collection, student account services and refund notifications.
-Students can pay bills, request refunds, obtain payment plan information and seek clarification related to Quinnipiac charges from the staff in this office.
-Students can access an online billing statement from the One Stop office prior to each semester and are expected to meet their financial obligations when they are due.
+One Stop manages the cashiering, billing, collection, student account services, and refund notifications.
+Students can pay bills, request refunds, obtain payment plan information, and seek clarification related to Quinnipiac charges from the staff in this office.
+Students can access an online billing statement via Self-Service at selfservice.quinnipiac.edu/student prior to each semester and are expected to meet their financial obligations when they are due.

 For financial aid recipients, Federal Direct Unsubsidized and Graduate PLUS Loans are credited to student accounts in two equal disbursements.
 Private loan borrowers receive a credit on their account when the lender has disbursed the loan.
 Loans are credited to student billing accounts on the first day of classes each semester, provided the student meets the award and enrollment conditions.
-Federal student loans are disbursed via electronic funds transfer.
-Private loan borrowers generally receive funds electronically.
 Students have the right to cancel a portion of their entire loan at any time during the process.
 When applicable, if loan amounts exceed actual tuition and fee charges, One Stop will process a refund for student living and other education-related expenses.
 Students can sign up to have their refunds directly deposited into their personal accounts.